 Medical and recreational marijuana laws are constantly being passed, but it seems some states do not want to even try and pass a pro-marijuana law at a state level.
 It may take decades for their lawmakers to come around.
 The refusal of some of these states stems from an outdated fear, that started in the days of “Reefer Madness,” which was a state-sponsored film intended to deter the youth from smoking pot.

-Supporters are disappointed with the feelings toward marijuana legalization in these states, but, we’re hopeful that these states will eventually come around when the scientific benefits of marijuana become more mainstream.
+Supporters are disappointed with the feelings toward marijuana legalization in these states, but, we’re hopeful that these states will eventually come around.

 The land of potatoes surely doesn’t use those potatoes to construct a pipe.
 Idaho’s negative attitude toward marijuana sadly started from a racial basis.
 When Idaho was developing its agricultural sector in the 1920s, immigrants from Mexico started to come into the state.
 With this immigration, residents of Idaho feared the different cultures that came along with the farm workers.

 Idaho officially outlawed the substance in 1927, and ever since, the law hasn’t been modified and remains intact.
 In fact, in 2013, Idaho’s legislature reinforced its dedication to banning marijuana forever with a popular measure.
 Getting caught with marijuana in this state is a very serious crime, even simple possession is dealt with harshly, so it will be to your benefit not to smoke in the Spud State.